jayanthkoushik/corgy/docs/corgy.md

 list.
 The default is `/`.

-* `show_full_help`: Whether to show the full help, including choices, and indicators for required arguments.
+* `show_full_help`: Whether to show the full help, including choices, indicators for required arguments, and the usage string.
 The default is `True`.

 Formatting of individual arguments can be customized with magic attributes defined on the argument type.
 The following attributes are recognized: